Children’s Pediatric Podiatrist Care [Pediatric Foot Doctor]

-Pediatric heel pain is differs from adult heel pain in that the child’s foot is still growing, and as a result, more flexible.
+- Pediatric heel pain differs from adult heel pain in that the child’s foot is still growing, and as a result, more flexible.

 In-toeing or Out-toeing in Children:

-Most parents are able to spot in-toeing or out-toeing in their child, usually shortly after the child begin to walk.
-If you suspect in-toeing or out-toeing, you should bring your child in for an evaluation with one of our podiatrists.
+- Most parents can spot in-toeing or out-toeing in their child, usually shortly after they begin to walk.
+If you suspect in-toeing or out-toeing, you should bring your child in to evaluate with one of our podiatrists.

 Toe-Walking in Children:

-Some toddlers or even older children may walk more on their toes or the front of the their foot, rather than putting their heel down on the ground.
+- Some toddlers or even older children may walk more on their toes or the front of their foot rather than putting their heels down on the ground.
 The child who toe-walks may appear to “bounce” as they walk.

 Bunions in Children:

-It is important for parents to bring in their child as soon as they see a bunion beginning to form.
-In some cases, surgery may be necessary and our podiatrists may do a small out-patient surgery to correct the child’s bunion (to learn more about our approach to bunion surgery click here).
+- Parents need to bring in their child as soon as they see a bunion beginning to form.
+In some cases, surgery may be necessary.
+Our podiatrists may do a small out-patient surgery to correct the child’s bunion (to learn more about our approach to bunion surgery, click here).

 Flatfeet in Children:

-Flatfeet is called pes planus, and it is common foot problem our podiatrists treat.
-In basic terms, a flatfoot is a foot that has a very low arch or no height to the arch.
+- Flatfeet is called pes planus, and it is a common foot problem our podiatrists treat.
+In basic terms, a flatfoot is a foot that has a shallow arch or no height to the arch.
 A child with a flatfoot may or may not have pain.
-Flatfeet are related to the development of all kinds of foot, ankle and leg pain and problems.
-Your child may have difficulty walking or may complain of “tired” feet.
-Fortunately, treating flatfeet is easy.
-Often we make a simple arch support that molds to your child’s foot, called an orthotic.
-Orthotics are custom-made to your child’s foot and slip in your child’s shoes.
-Generally, the younger your child is when he or she begins wearing orthotics the better.

 Ingrown Toenails in Children:

-Alleviating an ingrown toenail is easy and fast when it is addressed promptly.
-It is important that you do not ignore your child’s ingrown toenail as it can become infected and lead to other complications.
+- Alleviating an ingrown toenail is easy and fast when it is addressed promptly.
+You mustn’t ignore your child’s ingrown toenails as they can become infected and lead to other complications.

-Plantar warts show up on the bottom of a child (or adult’s) foot, though warts can occur anywhere on the foot.
+- Plantar warts show up on the bottom of a child’s (or adult’s) foot, though warts can occur anywhere on foot.

-Most of the treatments for plantar warts are easy and painless.
-In more advanced or resistant cases, our podiatrists may use a laser to destroy the wart or other methods.
+- Most of the treatments for plantar warts are easy and painless.
+Our podiatrists may use a laser to destroy the wart or other methods in more advanced or resistant cases.